-The carrying amounts of contract assets and contract liabilities are disclosed in Note 10.
+The carrying amount of contract assets is disclosed in Note 11 to the financial statements.

-4.2 Write-down of obsolete or slow-moving finished goods
+4.2 Write-down of obsolete or slow-moving inventories

-The Group writes down its obsolete or slow-moving finished goods based on the assessment of their estimated net selling price.
-Finished goods are written down when events or changes in circumstances indicate that the carrying amounts may not be recoverable.
-The management specifically analyses sales trend and current economic trends when making a judgement to evaluate the adequacy of the write- down of obsolete or slow-moving finished goods.
-Where expectations differ from the original estimates, the differences will impact the carrying amount of finished goods.
+The Group writes down its obsolete or slow-moving inventories based on the assessment of its estimated net selling price.
+Inventories are written down when events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The management specifically analyses sales trend and current economic trends when making a judgement to evaluate the adequacy of the write-down of obsolete or slow-moving inventories.
+Where expectations differ from the original estimates, the differences will impact the carrying amount of inventories.

-The carrying amounts of the Group's finished goods are disclosed in Note 9.
+The carrying amount of the Group's inventories is disclosed in Note 8 to the financial statements.